dansysanalyst/powergrid-doc/docs/table-component/fields.md

 All this configuration is handled by the method `fields()` inside your component.
 Let's explore it here!

-## Fetch Fields
+## Fetching Fields

-To fetch fields, call `PowerGrid::fields()` method and proceed with chaining one add()` method per field.
+To get started, call the  method `PowerGrid::fields()` and proceed with chaining one `add()` for each field you want to fetch.
 You can add as many fields as you need.

-Each time you add a field, you must pass the _field name_ to the `add($field)` argument.
-This indicates where the data will be retrieved from.
+Each time you add a field, you must pass the argument `$fieldName` argument, indicating where the data will be retrieved from.

-For database relationships, you can use the _"table_name.field_name"_ format (e.g., `dishes.name`).

-If you need to treat or format the data obtained, check the [Formatting Data](#formatting-data-with-custom-fields) subsection.
+If you need to format the retrivied data, check the [Formatting Data](#formatting-data-with-custom-fields) subsection.

 The next example fetches data from three fields: _id_, _name_ and _in_stock_.